 By early 1984, a toxic competitiveness had crept into our musical efforts.
 Feeling the need for self-reinvention, I decided to take a break from our band.
 The idea was that I would go off and knock around Europe a bit with my acoustic, come back and we’d resume.
 Then we’d find a way to re-locate the band into The City, Chicago.

 That summer, before I left, I’d met Stan Borys.
 When I returned, I focused on working with him.
 I found an apartment in Chicago with Vince Salerno, a sax player John and I worked with.
-I set up my tape deck and started adding synthesizers and drum boxes.
+I set up my tape deck and added a sequencer, synthesizers and drum boxes.
 I enjoyed not having to share the musical helm.
 I did not bring John and the band into The City with me.
 We would never count off a song again in the same band.

 In the spring of 2005, I got a call out of the blue from John.
 I couldn’t remember the last time we’d spoke.
 We discussed getting together for a beer after I returned from a family trip.
 When I called him, his phone was disconnected.
 The next winter, I heard from his brother Doug that John was locked up.
 By spring of 2006, a year after he reached out to me, I was able to make contact with John, writing, then visiting him at Walworth County jail in Wisconsin.